M66B/FairEmail/FAQ.md

 The error *...
 Authentication failed ...* likely means your username or password was incorrect.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
+Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to logging from certain networks / IP addresses only.

 The errors *... invalid greeting ...*, *... requires valid address ...* and *...
 Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.